timrogers/litra/README.md

 * Use the `litra-on` and `litra-off` commands to turn your light on and off.
 * Use the `litra-brightness` command to set your Litra's brightness to a percentage of its maximum (e.g. `litra-brightness 90`).
 * Use the `litra-brightness-lm` command to set your Litra's brightness to a value in Lumen (e.g. `litra-brightness 250`).
-* Use the `litra-temperature` command to set your Litra's temperature to a percentage of its maximum (e.g. `litra-temperature 75`).
 * Use the `litra-temperature-k` command to set your Litra's temperature to a value in Kelvin (e.g. `litra-temperature-k 6500`).

 All of the these commands support a `--serial-number`/`-s` argument to specify the serial number of the device you want to target.
 If you only have one Litra device, you can omit this argument.
 If you have multiple devices, we recommend specifying it.
 If it isn't specified, the "first" device will be picked, but this isn't guaranteed to be stable between command runs.